freebeiro/dotidot-web-scraper/procedures/AI_HANDOFF_INSTRUCTIONS.md

 2. **Create focused mini-checklist** (3-8 items max) of ONLY relevant rules
 3. **Document which rules ignored** and why
 4. **Never apply all rules** - only cherry-picked ones
+5. **IMPORTANT**: Do NOT create separate files for filtered rules - perform filtering inline and document in progress.md after completion

 #### **🛠️ Step B: Implementation**
 - Follow ONLY the filtered rules from Step A